 If you are a registered nurse interested in expanding your knowledge as it relates to the role of the adult-gerontology nurse practitioner, consider the Adult-Gerontology Primary Care Nurse Practitioner Certificate program.
 This certificate program is designed to educate you on the topics of how to promote and provide primary care as a member of an interprofessional team and how to improve the availability of evidence-based, culturally relevant health care in diverse communities.
 The curriculum helps you develop the skills to evaluate the health and wellness of individuals, families, and their communities.
 The nurse practitioner is expected to possess skills in diagnosing, treating, and managing acute and chronic health conditions, to deliver preventive care, and to participate in the development of appropriate policy and evidence-based practice.

 Note: the Adult-Gerontology Primary Care Nurse Practitioner Certificate program is not available in all states.
-Refer to the State Approvals section for details.
+Refer to Program Availability Information for details.

 Clinical Practice Experience

 You will complete a series of clinical practice sessions designed to provide the opportunity for application of theoretical knowledge while working with a designated, qualified preceptor.
 The clinical practice sessions occur in a facility or clinical site you select in consultation with the faculty and the Clinical Placement Team.

 The Adult-Gerontology Primary Care Nurse Practitioner Certificate program consists of a minimum of 60 quarter credit hours.
 Upon successful completion of this program, you will be awarded a certificate.

 - Demonstrate, through synthesis of theoretical and scientific knowledge, the safe, effective practice of primary care through management of both health and illness states.

 - Collaborate with the individual and community as well as other health care professionals for the purpose of ensuring high-quality, holistic primary care services.